 Although providing longer payment options can harm your cash flow, what if we told you there is a solution that allows you to do that without harming cash flow?

 Introducing the Resolve net terms management solution.
 We understand you want to entice valuable customers by providing relaxed payment terms for bulk purchases.
-Still, you can’t always do so because it is such a hassle trying to check a customer’s credit history and credit report.
+Still, you can’t always do this because it is such a hassle trying to check a customer’s credit history and credit report.

 At Resolve, we do the heavy lifting by taking care of: